EdLWEISS186/dac-dual-node-cgnat-setup/DAC-Contributions/dac-wallet-intelligence-layer/wallet-intelligence-layer-v3/README.md

 sleep 180s
 ```

-The sleep duration is not reduced.
+The sleep duration is not reduced for backfill/catch-up.
 Instead, the worker reduces unnecessary sleep frequency when it is processing light block ranges.

 ### Safety model